 This program is a planned sequence of instruction consisting of four (4) occupational completion points.
 OCPs provide a student with early completion training options linked to employment opportunities established by the Florida Department of Education based on the Standard Occupational Classification (SOC) system and accepted industry titles.

-Average Mean Salary \$29,500-\$55,330 (SOC 35-1011, 35-2014, 35-2021, 35-2019, 11-9051) Florida Bureau of Labor Statistics, May 2020
+55,330 (SOC 35-1011, 35-2014, 35-2021,

+051)

-Based upon the 2022 Council on Occupational Education Annual Report CPL data from 2019-2020
+Based upon the 2022 Council on Occupational Education Annual Report CPL data from 2019 - 2020